NordicSemiconductor/pc-nrfutil/README.md

 To generate a self-contained executable version of the utility:
 ```
 pyinstaller nrfutil.spec

+// on Linux prefix with the full path:
+pyinstaller /full/path/to/nrfutil.spec
 ```

 **Note**: Some anti-virus programs will stop PyInstaller from executing correctly when it modifies the executable file.